CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 The CodinGame SDK is regularly updated and improved.
 This document lets you know what changed in the latest releases.

+## Next version

+### 🐞 Bug fix

+- Updated statement html sanitizer for a more recent css property whitelist.

 ## 4.1.2

 ### 🎁 Features